Chapter 3:

 Hunters return to the village

-The hunters cross the village gate bearing baskets overflowing with meat, wild roots, and fruits gathered from the twilight woods.
+The hunters cross the village entrance with baskets full of meat, wild roots, and fruits gathered from the twilight forest.

 “The river… does it smell clean?”